ahmedkhan070/Music-Recommendation-System/README.md

 # Music Recommendation System

 This project demonstrates how to build a music recommendation system using a Spotify dataset.
-The system employs the cosine similarity algorithm and TF-IDF vectorizer to recommend similar music tracks based on the content of track descriptions.
+The system employs K-means clustering to recommend similar music tracks based on the features of tracks.
 Additionally, it includes a Streamlit app that provides a user-friendly interface for inputting a track and receiving recommendations for similar tracks.

 ## Table of Contents
 - [Introduction](#introduction)